Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Experiments

 Real-world segmentation applications (e.g., surveillance cameras) only need a small set of categories and have limited annotation budgets for the dataset curation, in this section, we evaluate \name specifically in a small-vocabulary, limited-data regime to investigate its effectiveness under these practical constraints.
 We adopt Mask2Former~\cite{cheng2022maskedattentionmasktransformeruniversal}, a widely-used closed-vocabulary segmentation model, for the instance segmentation task.
 Specifically, we compare a Mask2Former-ResNet-50~\cite{he2016deep} baseline trained solely on COCO instance-segmentation subsets across $4$ different data scales (1K 1\%), (10K (10\%), 50K (50\%), or all COCO images) against a setting augmented with our \name data.
 This augmented data is generated by mixing real segments collected from corresponding splits and synthetic segments from \name synthetic segments within 80 COCO categories.

-\textbf{\name consistency improves models at different real data scales and extremely well on limited-data regimes.} \name consistency improves model performance across different real-data scales and is particularly effective in limited-data regimes.
+\textbf{\name consistently improves models at different real data scales and extremely well on limited-data regimes.} \name consistently improves model performance across different real-data scales and is particularly effective in limited-data regimes.
 As Figure~\ref{fig:mask2former-coco} shows, COCO + \name performs exceptionally well when using only 1\% of COCO data, yielding a 6.59\% gain.
 Moreover, the boost grows by roughly 3\% at each subsequent data scale, suggesting that our augmentation approach is effective across all scales.